matthewjwoodruff/pareto.py/README.md

 * `--comment`: Optional.
 Character to look for at the beginning of a row indicating that the row contains a comment and should be ignored.
 Commented rows are not preserved in output.

 * `--blank`: Optional.
 Skip blank rows instead of erroring out.

+* `--contribution`:  Optional.
+Append filename of origin to each solution in the output.

+* `--line-number`: Optional.
+Report line number in file of origin when appending contribution.

 ### What is this?